Searching for the Spirit of America Webinar (15 sessions starting September 21, 2024, 11 am ET, via Zoom)

 Closer in time, the epochal turning point of the closing of the Age of Darkness (Kali Yuga) in 1899, the two world wars and the rise of new evolutionary impulses around the 1930s.

-The twin volumes below follow key cultural events in American history from the 1st millennium BCE to the 15th century CE.
+The first two volumes below follow key cultural events in American history from the 1st millennium BCE to the 15th century CE.
 Central to these are the events that took place in Southern Mexico/Guatemala 2000 years ago, recorded in the Popol Vuh of the Maya and in the Andean chronicles. ...

 Around the fifteenth century North America saw the emergence of the Haudenosaunee Confederacy, Mesoamerica the rise of the Aztec Empire and South America the Inca Empire.

-Impacting Our World While Transforming Ourselves
+Accelerating Social Change: Impacting Our World While Transforming Ourselves

 Social change is more than a political statement or demand; it is a moral and spiritual imperative.
 If this is so, then it involves the whole human being in the way he perceives and thinks, feels and relates, and acts on and impacts the world.